 If you need to get the month name (i.e. January, February, March, etc.) from a date, you have several options depending on your needs.
 Do you just want to display the month name?
 If you only want to display a month name, you don't need a formula –...

 To convert text in an unrecognized date format to a proper Excel date, you can parse the text and assemble a proper date with a formula based on several functions: DATE, LEFT, MID, and RIGHT.
-Note: Before you go the formula route, see below for...
+In the example shown, the formula in C6 is: = DATE ( LEFT...

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.